Code-Institute-Submissions/inventory-manager-mp3/README.md

 Problem-
 Headers for document appear for each product
 Fix-
 Potential fix, move table header out of 'for' loop.
+To investigate.

 Problem-
 When delete button pressed confirmation delete page appears, cannot move data for object across.
 Fix-
+App was looking for a html page which did not extist and was be called.

+Problem-
+Was unable to see database in Heroku app.
+Fix-
+Needed to add the MONGO_URI to the keys.

 Problem-

 Fix-